-- Apply to SBU. - Minimum cumulative GPA of 2.5.
-Students with a GPA less than 2.5 will be considered for conditional admittance into the RN-BSN program at the discretion of the RN-BSN Program - Applicants who have attended SBU in the past but have a break of one year or longer in enrollment must reapply to SBU. - Admission conference with a member of the RN-BSN faculty (may be done by distance communication) - Records and/or requirements must be submitted: - o Current RN license in state of residence/employment.
+• Apply to SBU.

+- Minimum cumulative GPA of 2.5.
+Students with a GPA less than 2.5 will be considered for conditional admittance into the RN-BSN program at the discretion of the Bachelor and Graduate Nursing and Health Sciences Division Head. - Applicants who have attended SBU in the past but have a break of one year or longer in enrollment must reapply to SBU. - Admission conference with a member of the RN-BSN faculty (may be done by distance communication) - Records and/or requirements must be submitted: - Current RN license in state of residence/employment.
 Education regulations of the National Council of State Authorization for Distance Education may prohibit acceptance of applicants from certain states.
-See www.nc-sara.org for further details regarding states that are impacted. - o Current American Heart Association CPR certification - o Photo ID/driver's license - Students accepted into the RN-BSN program are required to submit the following within the designated time limits (full admission into the program is contingent upon negative drug screen & acceptable background check): - o Background screening - o Drug screening - o Immunization record (Tdap, TB, Varicella, MMR, annual influenza, Hepatitis B series)
+See www.nc-sara.org for further details regarding states that are impacted. - o Current American Heart Association CPR certification - o Photo ID/driver's license - Students accepted into the RN-BSN program are required to submit the following within the designated time limits (full admission into the program is contingent upon negative drug screen & acceptable background check): - Background screening - Drug screening - o Immunization record (Tdap, TB, Varicella, MMR, annual influenza, Hepatitis B series)